ItsZeusBro/MagicSpells/SomeRegexNotes.md

 barfoo but***foo***

 #### Notes:
-1. Grabs any foo exept for when following bar
+1. Grabs any foo only if not after bar